defano/digital-design/README.md

 4. [Instructions for loading synthesized designs onto the Papilio board](docs/papilio-instructions.md)

 ## Example Projects

+I find that the best way to learn a new language or technology is to experiment with a working example.
+Each of these projects offers a sandbox to play in.
+Simulate the design; view the waveforms; figure out what's happening; and see if you can make the recommended modifications.
+You'll be ready to create your own from scratch in no time!

 Projects are listed in ascending order of complexity.